richchapler/AzureSolutionsDocumentation/wip/DataExplorer_MigrationPlan.md

   - Inventory existing security configurations {e.g., private endpoints, firewall rules, Role-Based Access Control assignments, etc.}
   - Identify and document any use of access keys or legacy authentication methods
 - **Risk Assessment**
-  - Identify potential security gaps or vulnerabilities (for example, public endpoints or shared keys).
+  - Identify potential security gaps or vulnerabilities
-  - Document likely risk scenarios, categorizing them by impact and likelihood.
+  - Document likely risk scenarios, categorizing them by impact and likelihood
-  - Develop initial mitigation strategies and assign responsibilities for resolution.
+  - Develop initial mitigation strategies and assign responsibilities for resolution

 #### Assess
 - **Security Architecture Review**
-  - Define required private endpoint strategies (private link, virtual network integration) for resources like Data Explorer, Storage Accounts, Synapse, etc.
+  - Define required private endpoint strategies
-  - Collaborate with internal security teams to refine authentication standards (such as Managed Identities versus access keys).
+  - Collaborate with internal security teams to refine authentication standards (such as Managed Identities versus access keys)
-  - Determine the governance or compliance frameworks (ISO, NIST, or company-specific) that must be applied in the target subscription.
+  - Determine the governance or compliance frameworks (ISO, NIST, or company-specific) that must be applied in the target subscription

 - **Governance and Change Control**
-  - Ensure that all changes to security configurations and policies are managed through a formal change control process.
+  - Ensure that all changes to security configurations and policies are managed through a formal change control process
-  - Submit proposed security modifications via a ServiceNow change request and secure sign-off from IT compliance and security review boards before implementation.
+  - Submit proposed security modifications via a ServiceNow change request and secure sign-off from IT compliance and security review boards before implementation
-  - Maintain an audit trail of all approved changes for ongoing compliance and monitoring.
+  - Maintain an audit trail of all approved changes for ongoing compliance and monitoring

 #### Deploy
 - **Implement Security Controls**
-  - Configure private endpoints and update network rules as defined in the architecture review.
+  - Configure private endpoints and update network rules as defined in the architecture review
-  - Enforce the use of Managed Identities and eliminate direct access key usage.
+  - Enforce the use of Managed Identities and eliminate direct access key usage
-  - Assign or update Role-Based Access Control roles in line with the needs of analytics and data sharing.
+  - Assign or update Role-Based Access Control roles in line with the needs of analytics and data sharing

 #### Release
 - **Security Validation and Documentation**